Fab1000/Python-EBNF-Parser/README.md

 A definition must be in one line and is not closed with ";".
 Grouping with "()" is also supported.

-The current version doesnt support temrminals which have spaces in them like this:
+The current version doesnt support terminals which have spaces in them like this:
 ```
 Space = " "
 ```